ADAT OPTICAL CONVERTER

 Conversely, Optx accepts 8 discrete analog signals at the IN 1-8 jacks and converts them into an 8-channel ADAT encoded digital signal available at the Tx jack.

-All of the module’s analog connections are DC-coupled, meaning signals can be AC (audio) or DC (control voltages).
-So when used in conjunction with software such as Bitwig Studio or Ableton CV Tools, Optx becomes a bi-directional interface for control voltages like 1V/oct pitch and gate signals, or LFOs, ADSRs and other modulators.
+The module’s analog outputs are DC-coupled, meaning signals can be AC (audio) or DC (control voltages).
+So when used in conjunction with software such as Bitwig Studio or Ableton CV Tools, Optx becomes an interface for outgoing control voltages like 1V/oct pitch and gate signals, or LFOs, ADSRs and other modulators.
 The amount of creative potential here cannot be overstated.

 Sample Clock Synchronization